 Landscapes 1/125 -1/4

-Panning Cars 1/15 – 1/60
+Panning cars 1/15 – 1/60

-Waterfalls or Fast Running Water 1/8 – 2sec
+Waterfalls or fast running water 1/8 – 2sec

-Blurring Water 0.5 – 5 sec
+Blurring water 0.5 – 5 sec

-When photographing oceans, seas, lakes, and rivers where movement in the water is not too fast or when you shoot from a greater distance, you need a slower shutter speed value compared to shooting the waterfalls to get this silky and smooth effect in the water.
+When photographing oceans, seas, lakes, and rivers where the movement of the water is not too fast, or when you shoot from a greater distance, you need a slower shutter speed value than when you are shooting nearby waterfalls to get this silky and smooth effect in the water.
 Hence the longer shutter speed.
 If you want to be extra safe, use a timer, so there is not camera shake from you pressing the shutter button.

 Fireworks 2-4 sec